Donglee0415/squeeze-quiz/README.md

 ## Description

 * Squeeze your knowledge for solve quiz!
-This quiz help
+This quiz help your code study

-*
+* Test your limit about your code knowledge!

 ---